 The results are extraordinary.
 While only 19% of Thailand's poorest children complete upper secondary school and just 5% reach higher education, DWS achieves a 100% graduation rate with 90% continuing to university.
 Twenty alumni have returned as teachers and mentors, creating a powerful cycle of empowerment.
 Students consistently win provincial and national awards in ethics, morality, STEM, and the arts.

-The school's leadership has earned Thailand's highest honours.
-Founder and Director Dr Aunampai Passakchai has received The Order of Direkgunabhorn (a Thai royal decoration for distinguished merit), the Ambassador for Peace recognition from the Interreligious and International Federation for World Peace, the International Women's Day Most Outstanding Women Award from the Thai Ministry of Culture, the TIAW World of Difference Award (2023), and the Zonta International Centennial Recognition Award (2019).
-The school itself holds Royal School Recognition from the Ministry of Education, has been featured by Michelle Obama's Girls Opportunity Alliance, recognised as a High Impact Organisation by AVPN, and operates its foundation under the Royal Patronage of HRH Princess Soamsawali.
+The school's leadership has earned Thailand's highest honors.
+Founder and Director Dr. Aunampai Passakchai has received The Order of Direkgunabhorn (a Thai royal decoration for distinguished merit) (2017), the International Women's Day Most Outstanding Women Award from the Ministry of Social Development and Human Security (2021), the TIAW World of Difference Award (2023), and the Zonta International Centennial Recognition Award (2019).
+The school itself holds Royal School Recognition from the Ministry of Education (2016), is a Featured Organization of Michelle Obama's Girls Opportunity Alliance (2022 and 2026), recognized as a High Impact Organization by AVPN (2025), and operates its foundation under the Royal Patronage of HRH Princess Soamsawali (since 2008).

 Student voices reveal the true impact.
 Chutikan describes transforming from "fragile, shy and emotionally unstable" into someone confident and mentally strong.
 Arthittaya speaks of finding courage to attempt the impossible.
 A parent writes of teachers who "teach 'heart' to every child."